Highly Experienced Child Pornography Defense Attorneys in Auburn Protecting Your Future

 If found in possession of child pornography where the minor is less than 12 years old, an individual would be charged with a class C crime-resulting in up to 5 years in jail and a $5,000 fine.

-If an offender has had one or more prior convictions, the severity of the crime, and the resulting penalties, will be increased as well.
+If an offender has had one or more prior convictions, the severity of the crime, and the resulting penalties, will be increased as well.’

-The Consequences Are More Than Legal
+The Consequences of a Child Pornography Charge Are More Than Legal

 While the legal penalties for child pornography charges are severe, the damage often extends far beyond the courtroom.
 Accusations alone can lead to:

-• Suspension or loss of employment
+- Suspension or loss of employment

-• Loss of custody or visitation rights with children
+- Loss of custody or visitation rights with children

-• Permanent damage to personal and professional reputation
+- Permanent damage to personal and professional reputation

-• Difficulty obtaining housing or pursuing education
+- Difficulty obtaining housing or pursuing education

-• Isolation from your community, friends, and family
+- Isolation from your community, friends, and family

 That’s why having experienced legal representation is about more than just navigating the court system.
 It’s about fighting to preserve your future.